hymkor/go-minimal-optional/README.md

 go-minimum-optional
 ===================

-This package has two constructors and two methods only.
+This package has only two constructors (Some, None) and three methods (IfSome, IsNone, Match).

+It requires Go 1.18 or later.

 `optional.Option` is an array whose size is 0 or 1.
 Therefore, the contents can be handled with for-range even in versions below Go 1.22.